JFan2016/CarND-Advanced-Lane-Lines/README.md

         right_curverad = ((1 + (2*right_fit_cr[0]*y_eval*ym_per_pix + right_fit_cr[1])**2)**1.5) / np.absolute(2*right_fit_cr[0])
         return left_fit, right_fit, np.sqrt(left_fit[1]/len(leftx)), np.sqrt(right_fit[1]/len(rightx)), left_curverad, right_curverad, out_img

+The following figures shows the annotated image resulting from applying this particular lane-finding algorithm to our 6 test images, after distortion correction, highlighting, and perspective transformation.

     visualize("output_images/detected_lines_test_images.jpg",
               (detect_lines_sliding_window(warp(highlight(undistort(mpimg.imread(f)))))[6] for f in cycle(glob.glob("test_images/test*.jpg"))))

 ![img](output_images/detected_lines_test_images.jpg)

+Armed with a good estimate for the current lane-line locations and with the observation that the lanes do not change dramatically from one frame to the next, we can implement an optimization.
+Recall that the *only reason* for the sliding window algorithm is to remove outliers.
+If we were content just to fit all of the pixels, good or bad, we would only need to divide the frame into a left half and a right half and then fit the quadratic curves straight away.
+However, guided by the lecture we chose to remove outliers.
+That requires a good guess for where the lane line is, which almost inevitably leads us to the sliding window technique.

+The `detect_lines` function takes `left_fit` and `right_fit`
+arguments, which are good estimates of the model fit parameters obtained from the previous video frame.
+It then selects pixels in the neighborhood of the curve computed for these parameters, and fits new parameters for the current frame from the selected pixels.
+Thus, it avoids the labor of the sliding window technique so long as one already has a good estimate of the model fit parameters.
+Note that, because this function does *not* apply the sliding window technique, it cannot draw the sliding windows.
+Therefore, the last parameter returned isn `None`.

     def detect_lines(warped_binary, left_fit, right_fit):
         # from the next frame of video (also called "binary_warped")